renatolinsdigital/javascript-functions/README.md

 console.log(triple(5)); // Outputs 15.
 ```

-Closures are essential for various programming patterns, like creating private data, implementing data encapsulation, and achieving certain functionalities in functional programming and asynchronous programming.
+Closures are essential for various programming patterns, like creating private data, implementing data encapsulation, and enabling certain capabilities for both functional and asynchronous programming.

 ### 6. Callbacks and Asynchronous JavaScript